 The Vertilon website has a large range of literature and documentation available to download, including a list of published papers that use the PhotoniQ products, an extensive section on the different applications of SiPMs containing links to technical papers, application notes and magazine articles as well as a section on their own product documentation containing selection guides and application notes.

-There are a number of SIBs available for SensL array products:
+There are SIBs available for two SensL array products:

 Each SIB board is compatible with most PhotoniQ models, and supports all microcell variants within the product type.
 For each element in the array, the PhotoniQ provides the bias supply, high speed preamplification and discrimination with adjustable energy level thresholds.
 There is also an on-board temperature sensor for SiPM bias compensation.
 Together, these boards and the PhotoniQ acquisition systems can help in the rapid evaluation of SensL products, while also providing an OEM version that can be included as a sub-assembly in more complex systems.